What are Total Dissolved Solids (TDS)?

 In its natural state, water is often contaminated with various minerals that occur in nature.

-These contaminants include total dissolved solids.
-They are organic and inorganic contaminants that may be found in water naturally or by human activities.
+These contaminants may be total dissolved solids.
+They are organic and inorganic contaminants that can be found in water naturally or not.

 Generally speaking, dissolved materials are calcium, magnesium, sodium or potassium cations.
 They can also be anions such as carbonate, bicarbonate, chloride, sulfate or even nitrate.